alexandersandberg/alexandersandberg.com/content/posts/killing-commendatore.md

 She made no sound, but the trembling of her body told me she was still crying.
 I kept stroking her hair.
 As if she and I were _heading upstream along the river of time._

 I couldn’t.
-I didn’t have the right. … There was but one person in the world who did … But he would never exercise it.<br>
+I didn’t have the right. … There was but one person in the world who did … But he would never exercise it.\
 _We all live our lives carrying secrets we cannot disclose._

-“It’s a work in progress, and _I’m a work in progress too, now and forever._”<br>
+“It’s a work in progress, and _I’m a work in progress too, now and forever._”\
 “None of us are ever finished.
 Everyone is always a work in progress.”

 He had been in a coma for three days, and in the end his heart simply stopped beating.
 It shut down quietly and naturally, _like a locomotive pulling into the last station._

 > _In this real world of ours, after all, nothing remains the same forever._

-> “If that’s true,” she said, “then that’s one heck of a hypothesis.”<br>
+> “If that’s true,” she said, “then that’s one heck of a hypothesis.”\
 > _“Perhaps nothing can be certain in this world,” I said.
-“But at least we can believe in something.”_ <br>
+“But at least we can believe in something.”_ \
 > She smiled.